 Alternative wafer production methods involve etching LED arrays for bonding to an IC.
 These etching methods avoid the accuracy problems of chip bonding, but improving the techniques to meet the small component sizes of microLEDs and the demand for high-resolution displays is expensive and difficult to implement.
 Manufacturing times are also very slow and refinement is still needed to improve yields.

 JBD is developing a fabrication approach based on monolithic hybrid integration technology that should be better suited to small pitch LED for very high-density displays.
-JBD’s manufacturing method that bonds the LED to IC layer and then strips away the bonding material using a familiar semiconductor fabrication process, facilitiating more cost-effective development.
+JBD’s manufacturing method that bonds the LED to IC layer and then strips away the bonding material using a familiar semiconductor fabrication process, facilitating more cost-effective development.
 Taiwan’s PlayNitride and AUO are also working on LED chip technologies for this style of manufacturing, and talks have been taking place between them and Apple and Samsung.

 We’ll have to see which method wins out and that might not be too long away.
 Production techniques are where major investments are being made in order to be the first to market with consumer panels.